 - Feeds on: All kinds of shellfish such as mussels, cockles, limpets and winkles.
 Also eats all manner of crustaceans and occasionally small fish.

 - Description: Stoutly built fish with a broad body and large scales.
 A single, long dorsal fin that extends all of the way along the back and rounded tail fin.
 Colour ranges from brown/reddish to dark green, with light spots and a paler belly.
-Mouth is fairly small and lips are prominent.
+The mouth is fairly small and lips are prominent.
 Teeth and jaws are powerful.

 Ballan wrasse are the biggest and most common wrasse around the UK coastline.
 They can grow to around ten pounds in weight, although one of half this size would be a very good catch for a UK sea angler.
 They inhabit rocky areas and will be found in mixed ground, but the heavier, rocky marks will hold the highest numbers and the biggest fish.
 Wrasse feed primarily on shellfish.
 Their thick lips and sharp front teeth are adapted to pull shellfish from the sides of rocks, and they have powerful teeth located further back in their throat to crunch through the shells and get to the flesh inside.
 They will also feed on crustaceans and can easily consume hardback crabs and small lobsters.
 Ballan wrasse will come into shallow water and will feed on shellfish attached to submerged cliff faces and inshore rocks.
 Wrasse also prefer areas where there is heavy kelp and seaweed cover.